Rumpunzel/rpg-thingy/conditions-and-resting.md

 You may use [Assets](/assets) as usual, especially rations.

-The effort you achieve during the rest test is the number of actions you have available for this rest before your shelter is exposed, before your allocated supplies run out and your rest ends.
+You gain a number of [Materials](/assets#materials) equal to the effort you achieve during the resting test.
+They symbolize the resources you have at your disposal and the time you have available for this rest before your shelter is exposed, before your allocated supplies run out and your rest ends.
-You may share actions with anyone else you are resting with as you please.
+You may share materials with anyone else you are resting with as you please.

+Depending on the attribute you tested with, the materials will be of a different type.

+- **Vigor:** `Sturdy` such as lumber, stone, and metal
+- **Intuition:** `Supple` such as fruit, organs, skin, and meat
+- **Reason:** `Precious` such as healing herbs, rare blossoms, and alchemical compounds

-When you attempt a skill test while resting, you must spend actions equal to the test's difficultly to attempt it.
-If you do not have enough actions, you cannot attempt it.
+When you attempt a skill test while resting, you must spend materials equal to the test's difficultly to attempt it.
+If you do not have enough materials, you cannot attempt it.
+Most tests may use any type of material but some tests such as [Crafting](/assets#crafting-assets) require specific materials.

 You may end a rest at any point.
-Any unspent actions you have at the end of a rest are lost.
+Any unspent materials you have at the end of a rest are lost.

 While resting, you have access to a number of special skill tests.

+## Crafting

+You may create new asset and improve assets you already own as detailed in [Crafting Assets](/assets#crafting-assets) in the chapter about assets.

 ## Recovering